evanpeikon/PhysioNexus/README.md

 # 🧬 PhysioNexus: Mapping Cause and Effect In Time-Series Physiological Data
-When athletes exercise intensely, their bodies respond with synchronized changes across multiple systems: heart rate and oxygen consumption increases, muscle oxygenation decreases, and muscle's electrical patterns oscillate.
+During intense exercise our bodies responds with synchronized changes across multiple systems: heart rate and oxygen consumption increase, muscle oxygenation decreases, and muscle's electrical patterns oscillate.
 Understanding how these systems influence each other presents a significant challenge in exercise physiology.
 Traditional analysis methods examine these variables individually or use simple correlations, missing the critical question of causality – which physiological variables are driving changes in others, and which are merely responding?

 PhysioNexus solves this problem by mapping cause-and-effect relationships in physiological time series data.
-Using Granger causality testing, it identifies predictive relationships between variables to transform complex measurements into clear network visualizations that show how systems interact.
+Using both Granger causality and multivariate testing approaches, it identifies predictive relationships between variables to transform complex measurements into clear network visualizations that show how systems interact.

 Granger causality defines causation through prediction: if variable A "Granger-causes" variable B, then knowing the history of both A and B improves predictions of B's future values compared to using B's history alone.
 For example, if muscle oxygenation (SmO2) Granger-causes oxygen consumption (VO2), then previous SmO2 and VO2 values together better predict future VO2 than past VO2 measurements alone.
 Unlike correlation, which only shows that variables change together, Granger causality reveals directional relationships with time components.

 The biological reality of feedback loops and circular relationships complicates this analysis, as many physiological systems influence each other simultaneously.
-PhysioNexus helps researchers navigate this complexity by quantifying and visualizing the strength and direction of these interconnected relationships.
+PhysioNexus helps researchers navigate this complexity by quantifying and visualizing the strength and direction of these interconnected relationships through multiple visualization approaches, including interactive network graphs, causal matrix heatmaps, and causal flow diagrams.
+Additionally, the multivariate causality testing capability allows researchers to detect when combinations of variables jointly influence a target variable - an essential feature for understanding complex physiological systems where multiple signals might work together to drive changes in other systems.

 # 🧬 How Does PhysioNexus Work?
 ## Overview